lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - Video engine

 Their functions don't differ that much from their CPU counterparts, other than the fact that they are optimized for their graphics related workloads and the fact that the cores are not of the general purpose kind.
 This makes it impossible for a GPU to perform certain tasks, like running an operating system.

+###### Massively parallel

+GPU's have a lot in common with CPU's, but the very specific workloads envisioned for GPU's caused them to be very distinctive in one aspect, they are massively parallel in nature.
+A typical high end CPU like the Intel Xeon Gold 6132 has a total of 28 floating point execution units, whereas a NVIDIA V100 GPU has 320 floating point execution units.

 ###### NVIDIA